LOVE BEYOND BOUNDARIES

 Egyptians take Valentine's Day seriously.
 If you're in Egypt on February 14, there's no way you won't notice that love is being celebrated.
 Just like in Western cultures, flowers and gifts abound on this day.

-Interestingly, Egyptians also have a separate local date.
+But Egyptians also have a separate local date.
 They celebrate Egyptian Love Day, although with some differences from Valentine's Day.
-November 4 is a day for Egyptians to raise a toast to love in its broadest sense.
+November 4 is a day for Egyptians to honor love in its broadest sense.
 Expressions of affection extend beyond romantic relationships to include families, friends, and any loved one.

 6